dragonDScript/fetch_test/README.md

 This app is not available with Windows yet due to incompatibilities.
 In specific:

-- The path provider module doesn't support Windows.
 - You can't watch a single file in Windows in Dart.

-I am thinking about contributing to those packages (mainly the path provider one).